 Chop up an onion or two.
 It will be be super cooked down.
 Throw in the pot.

 Add a couple of bay leaves, sprinkle some cinnamon, pour a little soy sauce.
 Add some, or a lot (if you’re me) red pepper flakes.
 Or use the cumin the recipe calls for or put whatever else in there you like.
 It’s really hard to mess this recipe up.

 Stir it up and wait 20 minutes to let the citrus and stuff marinate on the meat.

 The first time I made the recipe I put in almost an entire can of chicken broth and then after that I thought, I’m too lazy to measure this I’ll just add the whole can.
 Came out fine.

 Press the pressure button on the Instant Pot.
 Make sure it is on High.
 There is no start button so you just wait a couple of seconds and the part switches to “On.”
 You then have to wait for it to get to pressure before it actually starts the 30 minute timer.
 Make sure your Instant Pot release valve is on pressure and not vent.

 If you have extra time… just let it chillax in the pot after the 30 minutes is up.
-At least another 30 minutes, if you have the time.
+At least another 30 minutes to an hour, if you have the time.
 If I’m pressed to have dinner at a certain time I will release the pressure as soon as the timer is up.
-Doesn’t hurt it to just let it hang out in the pot for an hour.
 It’s just getting more awesome the more time you wait.

 15 Minutes Release